-Any member may resign by notifying the co-chairs or director in writing, with at least sixty (60) days notice.
-The resignation will take effect at the time specified in the notice or, if the time is not specified, upon its acceptance by the co-chairs.
+Any member may resign by notifying the lead co-chair or executive director in writing, with at least sixty (60) days' notice.
+The resignation will take effect at the time specified in the notice or, if the time is not specified, upon its acceptance by the lead co-chair.

-Any vacancy occurring in the board may be filled according to the procedures set forth above.
+Any vacancy occurring in the board may be filled according to the procedures set forth above.15